Creative, Easy Camping Meals Anyone Can Make

 1. Campfire cinnamon rolls

-Campfire cinnamon rolls are easy to make in less than 15 minutes.
+This campfire cinnamon rolls is easy to make in less than 15 minutes.
 All you’ll need is a can of cinnamon rolls, a roasting fork or stick (preferably with the prongs close together), and a campfire with hot embers.

 - Pop open can and carefully separate the cinnamon rolls.